BaoXinyu2002/GLKB_community_detection/README.md

 # GLKB community detection Pipline
 ## Introduction
-This pipline aims to find subgraphs that are gathered more closely in a graph.
+This pipline aims to find subgraphs that gather closely in a graph.
 These subgraphs (i.e. communities) have a closer relationship than other part of the graph.
-The results are not only usful for recommanding related items but also important for graph learning.
+Finding these subgraphs are not only usful for recommanding related items but also important for graph learning models to learn the semantic connections and discover hidden patterns.
 ## Usage
 ### Startup
 ### Preprocess